District Mission Statement

 Weather Modification

-Since 2000, the District has participated in a weather modification program.
-Beginning 2002, the District is a participant in the Southern Ogallala Aquifer Rainfall Enhancement (SOAR) program, which is administered by the Sandy Land UWCD.
-Currently, the program contains two groundwater conservation districts: Sandy Land UWCD and the Llano Estacado UWCD.
+The District participated in a weather modification program from 2002 - 2012.
+The District was a participant in the Southern Ogallala Aquifer Rainfall Enhancement (SOAR) program, which was administered by the Sandy Land UWCD.

 Goals, Management Objectives and Performance Standards